 For some categories, using item attributes will be the best way to add materials to your listings.

 You can still highlight the materials you use in other areas of your listing.
-Read this Help article for information on how to best use materials on your items while attributes are being built out for the Etsy market.
+Read this Help article for information on how to best use materials on your items.

 Price per unit for EU sellers and Main features for German sellers: